Wollivan/SquadronLeader/Rules/rules.md

 If you want a quick reference to the rules that fits in the printable (3D this time) box, then you can donwload the PDF from [here](https://github.com/Wollivan/SquadronLeader/blob/main/Rules/printable-rulebook.pdf).

 This bifold book contains the basic rules and a quick reference to the advanced manoeuvres.

+Enough chatter, it's time to take to the skies!